cs3org/OCM-API/IETF-OCM-MLS.md

 alphabet defined in [RFC4648], Section 5) with padding omitted.
 A decoder MUST accept such a value whether or not padding is present.

-This document uses terminology from [OCM] and [RFC9420].
-Additional
+This document uses terminology from [OCM], [RFC9420] and [ietf-mls-virtual-clients].
+Additional definitions:
-definitions:

 - **Group** - A Receiving Party identified by an OCM Address whose identifier resolves to a set of members spanning multiple OCM servers,